lao/go-wasm-play/README.md

 # Playing with Go and WebAssembly

-following this tutorial, just to play around with Go
+repo for this [tutorial](https://golangbot.com/webassembly-using-go/), just to play around with Go building to Wasm

 ## Scripts